NikhilMahashabde/Inspirations/README.md

 ### Deployment / Devops

-- **Server - AWS EC2 **: This site is deployed on my personal domain hosted on AWS using an Amazon linux EC2 instance.
+- **Server** - AWS EC2 **: This site is deployed on my personal domain hosted on AWS using an Amazon linux EC2 instance.
 - **Domain** - A domain name was purchased and registered with AWS.
 Nameservers were setup to enable redirect
 - **NGINX** - NGINX is used a reverse proxy in order to route various subdomains and map them to various docker conatiners running seperate apps.
 - **SSL/TLS** - HTTPS was enabled using letsencrypt and Certbot - this was a mandatory step as the auth provider (auth0) only accepts https requests and redirect/callback
 - **Docker** - Docker is used to host the NodeJS-alpine server.
+- **AWS Route 53** Used to map various subdomains to the main public IP address

 ### External APIs